rafalp/Misago/docs/python-hooks.md

 A filter for the function used to get user for given authorization token payload.

-Returns `User` dict with authorized user data or `None` if token's payload was invalid or expired.
+Returns `User` dataclass with authorized user data or `None` if token's payload was invalid or expired.

 #### Required arguments